mpigsley/nebraska-mushrooms/src/cms/content/species/inocybe-spneo1-9609.md

   - /img/inocybe-9609-4.jpeg
 ---

-The 2024 DNA results of *Inocybe sp-NE01* represents it as a new, undescribed species from Nebraska Oak/Hickory forests.
+The 2024 DNA results of *Inocybe sp-NE01* represent it as a new, undescribed species from Nebraska Oak/Hickory forests.

 #### August 17th, 2023 Field Notes - Indian Cave State Park